shtnkgm/about/README.md

 # about
 Shota Nakagami

- - a Software Engineer of @yahoojapan
+ - A Software Engineer of @yahoojapan
+ - Fluent in Swift and Objective-C
- - developed extensively for the iOS platform since 2011
+ - Developed extensively for the iOS platform since 2011

 ## Personal Works
 I have released some camera applications on AppStore.